Eric Spencer Macky

-Eric Spencer Macky, also known simply as Spencer Macky (1880–1958) was a New Zealand-born American painter, intaglio printmaker, and educator.
-He was known for his landscape paintings and scenes of San Francisco.
+Eric Spencer Macky, also known simply as Spencer Macky (1880–1958) was a New Zealand-born American painter, intaglio printmaker, academic administrator, and educator.
+He was president of the California College of Arts and Crafts (now the California College of the Arts), from 1944 until 1954.
+He also founded the Spencer Macky Art School in San Francisco, from 1916 until 1917.
+He was also known for his landscape paintings and scenes of San Francisco.

 Biography

 Eric Spencer Macky was born November 16, 1880, in Ponsonby near Auckland, New Zealand.
 He was interested in art at a young age and by age 14, he was attending the Elam Art School on a scholarship and studied under C. F. Goldie.
 From 1903 to 1906, Macky attended National Gallery of Victoria Art School (formally National Gallery School of Painting) studying under Lindsay Bernard Hall; and continued studies in 1907 at Académie Julian in Paris under Jean-Paul Laurens.